Adhamet/advent-of-code-2025/day1/README.md

 k + nM \le \text{val},
 $$

-and we add 1 for the first step.
+which means, for how many iterations of k valued steps will get me to val (my actual step), given that we have k, m and val we could solve for n to find it, and we add 1 for the first step.